JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/README.md

 - Application permissions are exercised by the application identity, so they survive containment aimed at the user and are not subject to Conditional Access.
 - Exposed API scopes and redirect URIs are security configuration, not developer settings.
 The redirect URI determines where authorization codes are delivered.
 - Consent grants persist as directory objects and require explicit revocation.
 Password resets, session revocation, and MFA enforcement do not remove them.
-- Any standard user can register an application by default and becomes its owner.
-Application creation is not a privileged action, but application ownership is a privileged position.
+- Artifacts recovered during an investigation can themselves be live credentials.
+An authorization code is usable until it is exchanged or expires, which makes where it is handled a decision rather than a convenience.

 ---